NativeScript/docs-v7/core-concepts/architecture-angular.md

 # Dependency Injection

-Angluar ships with its own dependency injection (DI for short) framework.
+Angular ships with its own dependency injection (DI for short) framework.
 It is extremely powerful and fully usable in NativeScript.
 You can read more about it on [angular.io](https://angular.io/docs/ts/latest/guide/dependency-injection.html).

 # Navigation